ncarignan/21-back-end-deployment/README.md

 Link your deployed apllication to AWS using Heroku's environment variables.

 ## travis.yml sample
 Use the following .yml file as a starting point for your deployment.
-It sets up the addots required to use Bcrpyt with Travis.
+It sets up the addons required to use the libraries we have been using in class.

 ```yml
 language: node_js